Youth World Show Scholarships

 The 2016 Youth World Show again offered scholarships in every World Championship class.
 Payouts per class ranged from $1,300 to more than $5,000.
 Scholarships were awarded to exhibitors placing first through third, plus a randomly drawn exhibitor, in each class.
 Additional private donations to the coffers for selected classes increased both overall payouts and their depth, reaching the top five- or six-placing exhibitors plus special payouts.

-Want to donate to Youth World Championship Show Scholarships?
+Want to donate to our Youth World Championship Show Scholarship Endowment

 Use our easy donation form to give a gift to support the higher education of our Paint Horse youth.
-You can choose to make a gift specifically to the 2017 show, or to our Youth World Championship Show endowment, which helps generate the base scholarships.
+Completion of our $3M Youth World Championship Show endowment will generate scholarships in perpetuity.